Kashmiri cuisine: Other drinks

-Shahi Sheera

-Made by extracting the juice of different berries, it is prepared at home during Ramadan.
+Shahi Sheera is made by extracting the juice of different berries, it is prepared at home during Ramadan.
 It features in 1977 Kashmiri film Arnimaal where guests are sipping on the beverage during wedding festivities.

-Food and beverage pairings

-The traditional Kashmiri wazwan, which comprises slow-cooked meat dishes is a wonderful pairing that enhances the spicy notes of whisky.
-The Loire Valley wine Sancerre goes well with Kashmiri goshtabeh.
-A ripe fruity red works well with the full bodied roghan josh.
-A recommended wine to try with is Montepulciano.

-Special occasions and festivals
+Festival foods

 Eid-ul-Fitr

-While on fast, Muslims avoid consuming food during the day, while at dusk, they indulge in extra-special, bountiful meals prepared during the day.
+During Ramadan, Muslims avoid consuming food during the day.
 The menu for Ramadan month includes khajur ka laddoo (date balls), babribyol (basil seeds), kulfi, phirin, seemni, fruit chaat, fruit custard, kateer (a drink loaded with health benefits) and noon chai.
 The smell of slow-cooked mutton hovers, fragrant and sultry in the air, and despite the familiar air of unpredictability in Srinagar, spirits are high and streets are filled with happy greetings of Eid Mubarak.

-Eid-ul-Fitr marks the end of 30 days of Ramadan.
-After attending Eid prayers at a mosque or Eidgah, families return home to welcome guests.
-A common tradition on Eid morning is serving Kehwa (saffron tea) and chai (milk tea), accompanied by an assortment of bakery items such as cakes, cookies, ghee tchot (a tandoor-baked flatbread), pastries, and savoury snacks like chicken and mutton patties.

-Well-to-do families often prepare select Wazwan dishes, including kebabs, rista (meatballs in gravy), shami kebabs, and chicken pieces.
-Other delicacies like kanti (stir-fried meat), mutton or chicken tikki are served with sauces and green chutney (dhaniya chutney), especially when entertaining special guests like sons-in-law.

-For lunch, rice is the staple, served with a variety of homemade dishes, almost all featuring meat.
-A notable preparation is yakhni, a traditional dish made with fresh curd and mild spices, offering a rich yet subtle flavor.

 Eid-ul-Adha

 The day begins with the Fajr (dawn) prayer and a breakfast of bakery goods with dodh kehwa (milky green tea).
 As the festival draws to a close, most well-to-do families start placing orders with the wazas for the feast, which is cooked by chefs at their own places and then sold to the customers for serving at their homes.
 Sacrificial animals include Delhi Walla, Merino Cross, Bakerwal and Kashmiri varieties of sheep.